 Were going to show you how to remove the pesky critters if you should find one, however tick prevention is the best line of defense.
 Since ticks can appear on a warm day in any season, year-round protection can safeguard you and your pet.
 While flea and tick collars have not proven effective, there are other options with varying degrees of effectiveness.
 Topical products such as Frontline get applied to your dog once a month and offer a relatively safe and easy solution to ticks.

-After your dog has been anywhere outside where ticks lurkin fields, woods, and even in your back yard, make sure to do a head-to-toe scan of her body for ticks.
-Ticks like to hide in the obscure places, such as in or behind the ears, between toes and on the underbelly.
-Check your dog thoroughly and as soon as your dog comes in from outside in the hopes that you can remove ticks before they dig into the skin and become imbedded.
+After your dog has been anywhere outside where ticks lurking in fields, woods, and even in your back yard, make sure to do a head-to-toe scan of her body for ticks.
+Ticks like to hide in obscure places, such as in or behind the ears, between toes, and on the underbelly.
+Check your dog thoroughly and as soon as your dog comes in from outside in the hopes that you can remove ticks before they dig into the skin and become embedded.

-But chances are you wont be so lucky, the tick will be imbedded, or firmly attached to your dogs skin.
-Here are a few tips on how to remove a tick, completely and safely.
+But chances are you won’t be so lucky, the tick will be embedded, or firmly attached to your dog’s skin.
+Here are a few tips on how to get ticks off dogs, completely and safely.

 - Prepare: Dab the tick and close-surrounding areas with rubbing alcohol.
 Use fine-tipped tweezers or a notched tick extractor, and protect your fingers with a tissue, paper towel, or latex gloves.

-- Get Ready: Using whatever is most comfortable for you (tweezers, tissue or a tick remover tool), grasp the ticks body close to the pets skin as possible (while being careful not to catch any skin).
+- Get Ready: Tick removal from dogs should consist of using whatever is most comfortable for you (tweezers, tissue, or a tick remover tool), grasp the tick’s body as close to the pet’s skin as possible (while being careful not to catch any skin).

 - Go: Slowly and firmly, pull the tick straight out of the skin without squeezing.
-Pulling too fast can decapitate the tick, leaving the head imbedded in your dog.
-Squeezing can release the icky fluids inside the tick into your dogs body.
+Pulling too fast can decapitate the tick, leaving the head embedded in your dog.
+Squeezing can release the icky fluids inside the tick into your dog’s body.

 - Disposal: The tick should either be flushed down the toilet or dunked into rubbing alcohol.
-Disposal is very important so that the tick does not reappear on your pet or you.
+How to dispose of ticks is very important so that the tick does not reappear on your pet or you.

 A very small tick could be a deer tick.
 If you can, save it in alcohol and bring it to your veterinarian.
 Deer ticks often carry Lyme disease and, if you find one, there are likely more where it came from and you should consider vaccination as an option.